netlify/next-on-netlify/README.md

 SSR pages and API endpoints.
 It is currently not possible to create custom Netlify Functions.
 Let me know if you have a need for this feature and we can add it.

 ## Caveats

-### Preview Mode

-[Next.js Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) does not work on pages that are pre-rendered (pages with `getStaticProps`).
-Netlify currently does not support cookie-based redirects, which are needed for supporting preview mode on pre-rendered pages.
-Preview mode works correctly on any server-side-rendered pages (pages with `getInitialProps` or `getServerSideProps`).
-See: [Issue #10](https://github.com/netlify/next-on-netlify/issues/10)

 ### Fallbacks for Pages with `getStaticPaths`